dsindy/presentations/jun2014/README.md

 Related topics to discuss in future meetups:

-- --Trends – why DS?
+- Trends – why DS?
-- --Applications in various industries
+- Applications in various industries
-- --Using Python vs R? why not together?
+- Using Python vs R? why not together?
-- --What is a good data scientist?
+- What is a good data scientist?
-- --What is the minimum level of competence required in:
+- What is the minimum level of competence required in:
   - Mathematics
   - Statistics
   - Programming